Mac Information

 • if in doubt, talk to ComReg (the Communications Regulator for Ireland).
 They have a very helpful support service [see here].

-Landline: Eircom.net, O2 and Vodafone Ireland:
+Landline: eircom, O2, Sky and Vodafone Ireland:

 Eircom, O2 and Vodafone provide a number of internet services-

 • Broadband: Both providers offer a range of broadband services for home and business use.
-The things to look out for are the speed (usually starting at 1 or 2 mbps- this is the download speed of the connection) and the contention ratio (this is how many other users in your area you share your connection with).
+The things to look out for are the speed (usually starting at 3 mbps- this is the download speed of the connection) and the contention ratio (this is how many other users in your area you share your connection with).
 Contention ratio has an impact on your speed as, especially during peak hours, when your internet speed will slow considerably.
 For example, if you have a 1:20 ratio it will be slower than a 1:8 ratio.
 The latter is better as you only share your connection with 7 other users instead of 19!

 • Support: Eircom offers some useful Macintosh support documents on its support section of the website.
 Be warned; if you get the Broadband home starter kit or if you have a free dialup account, you will be charged at a premium rate if you want to call Eircom's support line.
 Check out support.eircom.net for tech information online.
 You won't get detailed information but they do cover the basics.

-• Other providers include Magnet, Host Ireland,
+• Other providers include Magnet, Digiweb and UTV Connect.

-TV line:
+Fiber-optic line:

-If you can get their high speed network in your area- go for it.
-Vodafone, O2 and Eircom and other landline based providers can even get close.
+If you can get their high speed network in your area- go for it as you will not get faster speeds from other providers.

 Search: